mattiamangia2/Self-sufficient-Watering-IoT-Station-for-Vertical-Garden/README.md

 + Revision: version#3
 + License: Public Domain

-# Project: {Self-sufficient Watering IoT Station for Vertical Garden}
+# Project: Self-sufficient Watering IoT Station for Vertical Garden

 ## Project Description:
 Having Vertical Gardens on balcony is cool but, how about taking a long and well deserved rest, taking a summer break away from home and then, what happens when you're back from paradise?
 You find hell in your garder: All the beautiful plants you've been caring of for the entire year, turns into a bunch of dry and dead tangles.